Julien Nkoghe Bekale: Prime Minister of Gabon

 After taking office as prime minister, Bekale named Emmanuel Norbert Tony Ondo Mba as the new energy minister, but did not make other changes to the government.
 He made the announcement naming his complete government on 12 January 2019 in Rabat, Morocco.

 He was dismissed on 16 July 2020, and replaced by Rose Christiane Raponda.

-Exercising the function
+Premiership

-During his primacy, Julien Nkoghe Bekalé defended the reforms carried out by President Ali Bongo Ondimba, concerning, among other things, the reduction of expenditure, the diversification of the economy and the fight against inflation.
+During his premiership, Julien Nkoghe Bekalé defended the reforms carried out by President Ali Bongo Ondimba, concerning, among other things, the reduction of expenditure, the diversification of the economy and the fight against inflation.
 The ministerial reshuffle of 10 June 2019 is testimony to this.
 To reduce state spending, the number of ministers was reduced from 38 to 28.
 Julien Nkoghe Bekalé has also created a Ministry of Investment Promotion to promote and facilitate investment and business creation in Gabon.

 Decriminalization of homosexuality

-Prime Minister Julien Nkoghe Bekale, initiated a bill to reverse the law punishing gay sex, voted by the Senate in July 2019, prohibiting "same-sex sexual relations".
-The law was passed on 23 June 2020 by the Gabonese National Assembly.
+Prime Minister Julien Nkoghe Bekale, introduced a bill decriminalizing homosexual acts, which had been banned in 2019.
+The bill passed in the National Assembly on 23 June 2020 and in the Senate on 29 June.